 Steeped in tradition, full of flavour and proudly local, the food of Corsica draws on influences from both France and Italy.
 Yet, it also has its own unique character.
-Discover what sets this distinctive cuisine apart on a yachting vacation to the beautiful island.
+Discover what sets this distinctive cuisine apart on a luxury yacht charter in Corsica.

-Another Corsican favourite is veal and olives.
-The veal is slow-cooked along with herbs, onions and tomatoes, as well as a dash of rose or white wine, to maximise its flavour.
+Another Corsican favorite you can expect on a superyacht charter here is veal and olives.
+The veal is slow-cooked along with herbs, onions and tomatoes, as well as a dash of rose or white wine, to maximize its flavour.
 Expect the stew to be served over pasta.

 One of the island’s more traditional dishes, agneau Corse – translated as Corsican lamb – takes the form of a wholesome stew.
 The lamb is slow roasted with fresh rosemary, potatoes and whole garlic cloves and is typically served by itself.